namzug16/htmdart/packages/htmleez/README.md

       ]),
       mainTag([
         section([
-          "About This Demo".h2,
+          "About This Demo".h2(),
           "This document is generated using Htmleez.
-It demonstrates dynamic navigation, a full HTML structure including head, body, header, main content, and footer, as well as inline scripting.".p, ]),
+It demonstrates dynamic navigation, a full HTML structure including head, body, header, main content, and footer, as well as inline scripting.".p(), ]),
       ]),
       footer(["© 2025 Htmleez Demo.
-All rights reserved.".p]), script([Raw("console.log('Htmleez document loaded successfully');")])
+All rights reserved.".p()]), script([Raw("console.log('Htmleez document loaded successfully');")])
     ])
   ]);